 Alumni-funded scholarship applications

-Before starting your application, it is important to make sure you are eligible for the scholarship.
-In order to be eligible, you must be a current undergraduate student studying a York St John University programme, and meet one or more of the scholarship criteria:
+Before you start your application, make sure you are eligible for the scholarship.
+To be eligible, you must be a current undergraduate or postgraduate student studying a York St John University course.
+You must have a residual household income under £26,000.
+You must also meet 1 or more of the scholarship criteria:

 - Students who are carers